The de Sitter QED in Coulomb gauge: first order transition amplitudes: Introduction

 \section{Introduction}

+The theory of quantum fields is governed by the fundamental principles of quantum physics which say that the quantum states are prepared by a classical apparatus that measures quantum observables (i. e. operators acting on the state space).
+In special relativity the Poincar\' e isometries give rise to a set of conserved observables globally defined that enable one to define bases of the state space formed by the common eigenstates of some complete sets of commuting operators.
+In this framework one can appeal to a natural prescription for separating invariant subspaces of particles and antiparticles corresponding to a stable vacuum state.

-The theory of quantum fields on curved spacetimes is faced with the sensitive problem of separating the subspaces of the particle and antiparticle quantum modes.
-In special relativity the Poincar\' e isometries leave these subspaces invariant determining thus a stable vacuum state.
-In general relativity the curved spacetimes could have no isometries such that the criterion of separating the particle and antiparticle modes may be local.
-Then the vacuum becomes unstable in the sense that the quantum modes of two different frames may be related through Bogoliubov transformations which mix the particles and antiparticles modes among themselves \cite{BD}.
-This is the mechanism of cosmological particle creation giving rise to local effects in {\em accelerated} frames as, for example, the Unruh \cite{U,HH} and Gibbons-Hawking \cite{GH} ones which may be observed using the {\em local} particle detectors proposed by Urunh \cite{U} and DeWitt \cite{DW}.
-However, in the special case when the curved manifold has isometries able to take over the role of the Poincar\' e symmetry we can define a {\em global} apparatus which {\em prepares} and {\em measures} simultaneously the quantum states as in the flat case, without supplemental local detectors \cite{Cs}.
-Then the vacuum state prepared by this apparatus is stable and the isometry generators become the principal operators (or observables) of the quantum theory.
+In general relativity the curved spacetimes could have no isometries and no conserved observables.
+Then the quantum modes are often defined locally by choosing the convenient solutions of the field equations in each local chart (or natural frame) separately.
+Thus the vacuum could become unstable in the sense that the quantum modes of two different local charts may be related through Bogoliubov transformations which mix the particle and antiparticle modes among themselves \cite{BD}.
+This is the mechanism of the cosmological particle creation giving rise to local effects in accelerated frames as, for example, the Unruh \cite{U,HH} and Gibbons-Hawking \cite{GH} ones.
+These may be observed using the {local} particle detectors proposed by Urunh \cite{U} and DeWitt \cite{DW}.